Trump sounds warning over Hong Kong's future

 "Hong Kong's freedoms will be preserved and Hong Kong's vibrancy and the core values in terms of the rule of law, the independence of the judiciary, the various rights and freedoms enjoyed by people, will continue to be there," Lam told reporters.

-Hong Kong was upended last year by seven months of huge pro-democracy protests, fueled by years of rising fears that Beijing is chipping away at the city's freedoms.
+Hong Kong was upended last year by seven months of protests, fuelled by years of rising fears that Beijing is chipping away at the city's freedoms.

 Millions took to the streets for rallies that routinely ended with clashes between riot police and smaller groups of militant protesters wielding petrol bombs.